Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Discussion

 \bigbreak

-Overall, the parallels with a variety of empirical phenomena and the advantages for spike-based sampling demonstrated here make neuronal oscillations a likely mechanism for supporting stochastic computations in the brain and a useful tool for fulfilling this same function in biologically inspired neural networks.
+Overall, the parallels with a variety of empirical phenomena and the advantages for spike-based sampling demonstrated here make neuronal oscillations not only a likely mechanism for supporting stochastic computations in the brain but also a useful tool for fulfilling this same function in biologically inspired neural networks.